foss-for-synopsys-dwc-arc-processors/synopsys-caffe/FEATURES.md

 TensorFlow (Converter) related
 ------------------------------
-AVE_TF (average pooling excluding the paddings) in PoolingParameter
+AVE_EXC_PAD (average pooling excluding the paddings) in PoolingParameter
 pad_type (asymmetric padding) in ConvolutionParameter and PoolingParameter
 ceil_mode in PoolingParameter
 relu6 in ReLUParameter